pypa/packaging.python.org/source/guides/tool-recommendations.rst

        choice for packaging.

 ..
 [7] :term:`PyPI <Python Package Index (PyPI)>` currently only allows
-       uploading Windows and macOS wheels, and they should be compatible with the binary installers provided for download from python.org.
-Enhancements will have to be made to the :pep:`wheel compatibility tagging scheme
+       uploading Windows and macOS wheels.
+Wheels uploaded for Windows and macOS should be compatible with the binary installers provided for download from http://python.org.
+Binary wheels for Linux distributions can be provided by using ``manylinux`` wheels as outlined in :pep:`513`.
-       <425>` before linux wheels will be allowed.

 .. _distribute: https://pypi.python.org/pypi/distribute
 .. _venv: https://docs.python.org/3/library/venv.html